As markets become increasingly global, businesses must expand their offline and online presence to meet the rising needs of consumers.

 Understanding who you’re targeting is vital for any successful franchise marketing plan.
 Researching the types of customers likely to be interested in your product or service can help you create tailored campaigns that appeal to them.

-By understanding their needs and preferences, content can be created that is relevant and engaging – this will maximize the returns of your endeavors.
+By understanding their needs and preferences, relevant and engaging content can be created – this will maximize the returns of your endeavours.

 As you know, Content Marketing is an effective way for franchises to reach potential customers and build a solid online presence.